How do I improve my website’s SEO?

 By far the most common way that people find new websites is through search engines like Google, Bing and Yahoo.
 Of course, the internet is an incredibly busy place, so you need a way of ensuring that your website stands out from the crowd.

-Search engines, such as Google or Bing, work by ‘crawling’ websites; reading their content and data, and pulling them into an index.
+Search engines work by ‘crawling’ websites; reading their content and data and pulling them into an index.
 When someone uses a search engine, the engine takes the keywords suggested by the user, compares them to the index and then offers the user the most relevant websites.

 Here are a few important starting points: